chapel-lang/chapel/man/chpldoc.rst

 **-o, --output-dir <dirname>**

-Specify the *directory* name into which documentation should be saved (defaults to ’docs’ if unspecified).
+    Specify the *directory* name into which documentation should be saved (defaults to 'docs' if unspecified).

 **--author <**\ *authortext*\ **>**

     Documentation author string. *authortext* becomes the copyright and author in the output documentation.

 **--comment-style <string>**

-Specify the opening comment character sequence used to distinguish a documentation comment from a normal one (defaults to ’/\*’ if unspecified).
+    Specify the opening comment character sequence used to distinguish a documentation comment from a normal one (defaults to '/\*' if unspecified).

 **--process-used-modules**

     By default, **chpldoc** only generates documentation for the source **file**\ (s) named on the command-line.
-When this flag is thrown, modules that it ’use’s are also parsed and processed.
+When this flag is thrown, modules that it 'use's are also parsed and processed.

 **--save-sphinx <**\ *directory*\ **>**

     Save generated Sphinx project in *directory*.

 **--text-only**

     Generate text-based documentation instead of HTML.
 Takes precedence over --[no-]html

 **--[no-]html**

-[Don’t] generate HTML-based documentation (on by default)
+    [Don't] generate HTML-based documentation (on by default)

 **--[no-]print-commands**

     Prints the system commands that **chpldoc** executes in order to create the documentation.

 *Information Options*

 **-h, --help**

     Print a list of the command line options, indicating the arguments that they expect and a brief summary of their purpose.

 **--help-env**

     Print the command line option help message, listing the environment variable equivalent for each flag, if applicable (see ENVIRONMENT), and its current value.

 **--help-settings**

     Print the command line option help message, listing the current setting of each option as specified by environment variables and other flags on the command line.

 **--version**

-Print **chpldoc**\ ’s version number.
+    Print **chpldoc**\ 's version number.

 **--copyright**

-Print **chpldoc**\ ’s copyright information.
+    Print **chpldoc**\ 's copyright information.

 **--license**

-Print **chpldoc**\ ’s license information.
+    Print **chpldoc**\ 's license information.

 ENVIRONMENT
 -----------